 Grow: by actively managing our client relationships and continuing to increase the level of cross sales.

 Meet the team

-Martin Boddy, Chief Executive
+Martin Boddy, Executive Chairman

 Martin is both an entrepreneur and expert in marketing.
 He began his career in banking and was a member of the senior marketing team that launched First Direct.
 He went on to become the Marketing Director of Guardian Royal Exchange Group, aged just 29, before founding Jaywing with Andy Gardner in 1999 (which was then a data analytics consultancy and which is now still a key part of Jaywing plc).

 Martin was recently a finalist at EY Entrepreneur of the Year awards.
 In addition to his own entrepreneurial background, he has supported other entrepreneurs through groups such as the Yorkshire Business Angels and judging on the Imperial College London Entrepreneurship course.

 With both client and agency side experience, he is able to offer a unique perspective to the development of Jaywing’s business.
 During his tenure as Chief Executive, Martin has restructured Jaywing significantly, repositioning its heavyweight data science specialism at its heart.
 He has delivered a ‘one company’ strategy and spearheaded two strategic acquisitions and a divestment, reshaping the business and providing a platform for growth.